Your Best Lead From Last Month? Someone Else Closed Them.

 The Real Question

-Here's what we'd ask you: Do you know which of your current leads will become your best customer in 90 days?
+Here's what we'd like to ask: Do you know which of your current leads will become your top customer in 90 days?

 Not which ones you hope will.
 Not which ones feel right.
-Which ones the data says will?
+Which ones does the data say will?

-If you can't answer that with confidence, you're playing defense.
-You're reacting instead of prioritizing.
-You're letting your sales team's limited hours get allocated by accident rather than by intent.
+If you can't answer that confidently, you're on the defensive.
+You're reacting instead of setting priorities.
+You're letting your sales team's limited hours get used by chance rather than on purpose.

-Manufacturing is hard enough.
-Competition is brutal.
-Margins are tight.
-Supply chains are a mess.
+Manufacturing is already tough.
+Competition is fierce.
+Margins are narrow.
+Supply chains are chaotic.

 Don't lose deals you should have won because your follow-up system is stuck in 1995.

-We've built a 5-minute assessment for scale-up manufacturers trying to figure out if their data is ready for this kind of prioritization.
-No sales pitch at the end.
-Just a diagnostic and some practical next steps.
+We have developed a quick 5-minute assessment for scale-up manufacturers to determine if their data is suitable for this type of prioritization.
+There's no sales pitch at the end—only a diagnostic and actionable next steps.